Doc Wordinger lives and works in central Manchester. He has a fondness for golf, poker, fine literature, art, and film.

 Born in Queens, New York, in 1946, Bob Beamon endured an impoverished and grim childhood.
 His mother died from tuberculosis before his first birthday and according to various reports, Beamon was raised by both his drunken, abusive father and later, his grandmother.
 Naturally, the violent chaos of Beamon’s world ushered him into one of the many gangs that roamed the streets of Queens.
 Inching towards a life of crime, he reached a nadir when he was expelled from school and arrested after a classroom fight resulted in a teacher being floored.
 He avoided a lengthy jail sentence thanks to the leniency of a court judge and his grandmother’s promise to keep him under stringent supervision.

 Beamon turned to sports, excelling at basketball and athletics.
-Encouraged by his high school coach, he concentrated on the long jump, breaking numerous junior records including the New York State record when he was just 16.
-Impressed by his achievements, the University of Texas offered him an athletics scholarship and it was during this time that he qualified for the 1968 Olympic Games in Mexico City.
+Encouraged by his high school coach, he concentrated on long jump, triple jump and sprinting, breaking numerous junior records including the national high school triple jump record in 1965.
+Impressed by his achievements, the University of Texas at El Paso offered him an athletics scholarship and it was during this time that he qualified for the 1968 Olympic Games in Mexico City.

 The Political Olympics